 A character of Tatjana’s work, whether figurative, abstract, or realist, is her inventiveness.
 Tatjana approaches new media, new subject matter, and new styles with a fearless trust in her creativity.
 That lack of timidity produces bold colors and confident compositions where the intention is to express mood, scene, the tonality of light and play of color.
 Thematic concerns and repetitive studies are less common in her work; instead a responsiveness to the world and life and an urge or yearning to express the human reaction to life comes forth boldly, playfully, and with a large dose of appreciation.

-What is the program of Immersion 2019?
+What is the program of Terra Magica Immersion?

-This is an 8-day retreat.
+This is a 7-day retreat.

 (You arrive at Rovinj and check-in at the hotel a day before.)